Alpha-VLLM/Lumina-T2X/README.md

 ## Introduction

 We introduce the $\textbf{Lumina-T2X}$ family, a series of text-conditioned Diffusion Transformers (DiT) capable of transforming textual descriptions into vivid images, dynamic videos, detailed multi-view 3D images, and synthesized speech.
 At the core of Lumina-T2X lies the **Flow-based Large Diffusion Transformer (Flag-DiT)**—a robust engine that supports up to **7 billion parameters** and extends sequence lengths to **128,000** tokens.
-Drawing inspiration from Sora, Lumina-T2X integrates images, videos, multi-views of 3D objects, and speech spectrograms within a spatial-temporal latent token space.
+Drawing inspiration from Sora, Lumina-T2X integrates images, videos, multi-views of 3D objects, and speech spectrograms within a spatial-temporal latent token space, and can generate outputs in **any resolution, aspect ratio, and duration**.

-Importantly, $\textbf{Lumina-T2X}$ allows for the generation of outputs in **any resolution, aspect ratio, and duration**, facilitated by specialized learnable tokens like `newline` and `newframe`.

-Furthermore, $\textbf{Lumina-T2X}$ achieves substantial computational efficiency — our model with 5 billion parameters only requires **20% of the training time** compared to Pixart-alpha's 600 million parameters.

 🌟 **Features**:
 - Flow-based Large Diffusion Transformer (Flag-DiT): Lumina-T2X is trained with the **flow matching objective** and is equipped with many techniques, such as RoPE, RMSNorm, and KQ-norm, **demonstrating faster training convergence, stable training dynamics, and a simplified pipeline**.